Arulo165/WWHD-Haxx/README.md

 # WWHD-Haxx
 Code Haxx for Zelda the WindwakerHD
 # Credits
-Sead headers and CLPC by AboodXC
+Sead headers and CLPC by AboodXD